lineCode/Turbo/README.md

 - [MIX 2](https://www.libsdl.org/projects/SDL_mixer/)
 - ([NET 2](https://www.libsdl.org/projects/SDL_net/)) * optionally, not yet implemented

-Download the development files for your platform.
+Download the development files for your platform and your Environment.
 You may want to download the binary files as well.
-**There seems to be an issue with the 64 bit libraries, so you may have to use the 32 bit libraries in order to compile for 64 bit systems.**
+- **If you have trouble with 64 bit files may have to use the 32 bit libraries in order to compile for 64 bit systems.**

 Extract the include and lib directory you have to use to your libraries path (example: `C:/libraries/SDL/include/`).
-**Remember this path, you will need this later to configure the make file.**
+- **Remember this path, you will need this later to configure the make file.**

 ___